mnebuerquo/diaper-demo/presentation.md

 # React is Declarative, not Imperative

 Your render function tells React what needs to happen, and then React does the work.

 The try/catch happens in a step before the child components get rendered.

-That's done asynchronously in a separate stack.
+The render is done asynchronously in a separate stack.

 ---